karlbackan/rengsjoFarmWebsite/SEO_NEXT_STEPS.md

 ### Monthly Checks
 - Google Search Console: Check impressions and clicks
 - Google Business Profile: Check views and calls
-- Search for "rengsjö farm" and "rengsjo farm" - see if you appear
+- Search for "rengsjö farm" and "rengsjo farm" - see if you appear (Google will show your site with ö for both searches)

 ### Success Metrics
 - Appearing on first page for "lammkött rengsjö"